Writing for the Web

 • Visually group small amounts of related content.

-• Take advantage of the different link formatting (links, buttons, etc.), and ensure links include information-bearing words (instead of generic “go”, “click here” or “more”).
+• Ensure links include information-bearing words (instead of generic “go”, “click here” or “more”).

 • Use bullets and numbers to call out items in a list or process.